 Countdown 24.
 Orion is still salty about his wife having had sex with Batman.
 Bekka and Orion argue for a bit, but the latter becomes pre-occupied with all the recent New God murders, mentioning the recent deaths of Sleez and Grayven.
 Orion also mentions how Darkseid and Desaad haven’t been seen since the destruction of Tartaros (in Superman/Batman #42).
 After Orion departs on business, Bekka is killed by the mysterious God-Killer!

-–NOTE: Countdown 23.
+–NOTE: In Countdown #23.
+Countdown 23.
 Batman isn’t a part of this note, but it is fairly important to the larger DC multiverse.
-As seen in Countdown #23, Mr. Mxyzptlk is kidnapped by Superboy-Prime and taken to the Source Wall where he is sadistically tortured.
+Mr. Mxyzptlk is kidnapped by Superboy-Prime and taken to the Source Wall where he is sadistically tortured.
 After escaping, a troubled Mxy decides to exile himself from Universe-0, specifically Earth.

-–NOTE: Countdown 20.
-Booster Gold attempts to change history by preventing Barbara Gordon from ever being shot by the Joker (as seen in Booster Gold Vol. 2 #5).
+–NOTE: In Booster Gold Vol. 2 #5.
+Countdown 20.
+Booster Gold attempts to change history by preventing Barbara Gordon from ever being shot by the Joker.
 Booster time-travels to the events of The Killing Joke dozens of times, but upon each visit, he is unable to alter Babs’ fate.
 Back in present day, Rip explains that some events have such important significance that they are more or less “destined to happen.”
 This is one of those things.

 –Captain Carrot & The Final Ark #3